 In tracking down problems with conditionalhttp, I found a bug in the PyBlosxom blosxom renderer.
 I think it only affects conditionalhttp, but it does so in a way that makes conditionalhttp totally useless.
 If conditionalhttp looks at the If-Modified stuff and decides that the content has not been modified, it issues an HTTP 304... but then the renderer goes and renders all the content and sends it down the stream just as it would with an HTTP 200.
 Needless to say, this doesn't do much to curb bandwidth usage.

 I'm hoping to fix the problem where we fetch and filestat all the blog entries multiple times in a given PyBlosxom request.
 It won't be the amazingly elegant fix I was hoping to do a couple of months ago--but that requires a whole lot more work and rewriting a bunch of things in a non-backwards-compatible way and thus disrupting plugins and such.

 That brings me to the PyBlosxom manual work I'm doing.
 The manual is already 46 pages long (that include the GDFL text).
 I haven't covered developer topics yet--mostly I've spent my time writing and re-writing content dealing with installation, setup, configuration, flavours, plugins, static rendering, and writing entries.
 I'm still getting my feet wet with docbook, so that's causing it to take longer.

 Manuals take a stupendous amount of time to write.
-Anyone who tells you otherwise is an armchair developer.

 Incidentally, if you've even looked at the manual, let me know.
 I have no way of knowing whether I'm doing a lot of work for nothing.
 I'm also very interested with problems people have, portions that are vague, and any other comments.
 Additionally, if you want to help out, let me know.